DecentCMS/DecentCMS/modules/core/feed/docs/index.yaml.md

 The `postShapeName` and `postsShapeProperty` properties of the mapping defines what handled shape to map.
 If this shape and property can't be found in the content zone after being handled by the content pipeline.
-These defaults correspond to the shape that the `search-part` creates.
+These defaults correspond to the shape that the `query-part` creates.

 Once the feed has been mapped, each items in the results is mapped as follows: